The objective of cleaning is not just to clean, but to feel happiness living within that environment.”– Marie Kondo

 What do I need?

-There a few essential ingredients that you’ll find most recipes use over and over again.
+There are a few essential ingredients that you’ll find most recipes use over and over again.

-- Baking Soda (sodium bicarbonate) or Bicarbonate of Soda as we call it here in UK.
+- Baking Soda (sodium bicarbonate) or Bicarbonate of Soda as it’s known in the UK.

 - Essential Oils – often eucalyptus, lavender, lemon, jasmine, thyme and tea tree are handy basics.

 - Herbs – fresh herbs not only offer their own cleaning properties, but they also just smell really nice.
 You might find a lot of overlap between herbs and essential oils you want to use.